JorgeECampos/Sending-Text-Messages-Guide/SendMessage.md

   </div>
 <br>

-7. On the bottom section of the screen, click on the empty writing section to open up the keyboard.
+7. On the bottom section of the screen, tap on the empty writing section to open up the keyboard.

 8. Write the message.<br>
     a.
-To add files or images, click on the buttons to the left of the writing section.
+To add files or images, tap on the buttons to the left of the writing section.

   <img src="Images/Step8.png" alt="Step 8" height="500"/>